TheFasWalker/reactAdmin/README.md

 - [Vite](https://vitejs.dev/) to build the project for development or production
 - [Husky 🐶](https://typicode.github.io/husky/) runs the full list of specs before committing your changes to ensure that you have a green build

-## Разработка

-### Setup

-1. Run `npm install` to install all of the project's dependencies
-2. Build the project for production: `npm run build`
-3. Run the local development server: `npm run dev`

 ### Tailwind + CSS Modules